-A lean startup will build a prototype quickly, get it to market to gauge success of the product without expending unnecessary resources and use the data generated by early marketing testing to influence the next build phase.
+Lean startup also advocates for iterative, or agile, development concepts adapted from the world of software development.
+A lean startup will build a prototype quickly, get it to market to gauge success of the product without expending unnecessary resources and use the data generated by early marketing tests to influence the next build phase.
 In lean production, this approach is called kaizen.
 In programming, the approach is called Agile.

 Lean startup and DevOps knowledge can help structure businesses.

 Additionally, the lean startup methodology calls for entrepreneurs to develop a minimum viable product, or MVP, that they can test.
 This advocates for entrepreneurs to adjust their products based on customer feedback -- another key concept of the methodology that is called "pivoting."

 What it means to be a lean startup

 Proponents of the methodology say lean startup principles ensure that entrepreneurs develop products that customers actually want, rather than attempting to build businesses based upon untested ideas.

 Proponents also describe this mentality as "fail fast, fail cheap" because the lean startup process is designed to limit the time and money invested in product ideas before entrepreneurs have to test and prove their potential value.